DioxusLabs/dioxus/packages/cli/docs/src/cmd/serve.md

 # Serve

-The `dioxus serve` can start a dev server with hot-reloading
+The `dx serve` can start a dev server with hot-reloading

 ```
 dioxus-serve
 Build, watch & serve the Rust WASM app and all of its assets

 USAGE: